abdulkhan96/SQL-Based-Data-Visualisation/README.md

 - Vaccination rate trends

 ## Results
-Overall, these findings underscore the complexity of the pandemic’s impact, illustrating the varied responses and outcomes across different regions.
-The data emphasizes the importance of continued monitoring and analysis to guide effective pandemic management and response strategies.
+This project has provided a detailed exploration of COVID-19 data through SQL queries and Power BI visualizations.
+By leveraging key metrics such as infection rates, death counts, and vaccination trends, we’ve been able to create a comprehensive dashboard that offers valuable insights into the global impact of the pandemic.

+Through the visualizations, we’ve highlighted critical trends across different continents and countries, helping to better understand the dynamics of the pandemic.
+The use of tooltips and dynamic charts further enhances the interactivity and depth of the analysis, making it easier for users to gain meaningful insights.